 If your tests highlight an immune issue, we can give you treatment which stimulates the proper immune response (immuno-modulation) and may then improve the chances of a successful pregnancy.

-Pioneered by our very own scientists, pre-implantation genetic screening – usually known as PGS – allows us to examine your embryos on a chromosomal level.
+Pioneered by our very own scientists, pre-implantation genetic testing for aneuploidy – usually known as PGT-A – allows us to examine your embryos on a chromosomal level.
 By only transferring the embryos with the correct number of chromosomes, we hope to reduce the chances of miscarriage and improve your chance of success.

 EmbryoGen and BlastGen solutions are a type of culture media, which are liquids designed to closely mimic the natural surroundings of an embryo.
 This can help embryos to grow better and make a successful transfer more likely.